|

 50 |

-Description: You wouldn't know it by the ugly climb at the beginning, but this trail is surprisingly beautiful and isolated.
-It starts with a short singletrack to get onto the Conejo Mountain Road.
+Description: You wouldn't know it by the long, ugly climb at the beginning, but this trail is surprisingly beautiful and isolated.
+It starts with a short singletrack from Via Recardo to get onto the Edison road that climbs Conejo Mountain.
 This area is volcanic, simliar to the Santa Rosa Trail north of Wildwood, and you get a glimpse of that on the singletrack.
-Once on the Edison Rd, the climbing begins.
+Once on the Edison road, the climbing begins.
 This segment has an industrial feel with the nearby powerlines, the stark landscape, and the view down onto the roofs of Dos Vientos.
 However, the atmosphere changes just past the top.
 The road runs in a narrow valley with Conejo Mountain rising above you to the west.
 There is an amazing feeling of isolation.
 You could be a thousand miles from civilization; the wonderful shapes of the volcanic rocks may contribute to this feeling.
 The valley opens up and too soon you know the isolation was an illusion when you start to hear and then see the 101 freeway and the Conejo grade down to Camarillo.
-The Edison Road continues down to the west end of Old Conejo Rd, but you can't get out because of fences and a locked gate.
+The Edison road continues down to the west end of Old Conejo Rd, but you can't get out because of fences and a locked gate.
 If you aren't interested in an out-and-back trip, you can take the Camarillo Springs Trail towards Camarillo, or the Index Finger Trail back to Newbury Park via the Jump Trail.
-Also, there is a steep, rocky trail (not shown on the map) you can scramble down into the Conejo Open Space Trail and the trailer park.
+Also, there is the steep, rocky Goat Track you can scramble down into the Conejo Open Space Trail and the trailer park.

 Length (miles) |